willr196/guardian-data-streaming/SE/exhibition-curator.md

 A website or a web progressive app (WAP) where:

-1. a user can provide some search criteria to filter and sort artworks.
+1. A user can provide some search criteria to filter and sort artworks.
-2. the artworks can then be saved into a temporary collection, which can be viewed and expanded.
+2. The artworks can then be saved into a temporary collection, which can be viewed and expanded.
-3. images and core information about the artwork are displayed when a user interacts with a thumbnail or other indicator of an artwork from the exhibition.
+3. Images and core information about the artwork are displayed when a user interacts with a thumbnail or other indicator of an artwork from the exhibition.
-4. the user can select which artworks they want to include in an exhibition they are creating which persists for the duration of their session.
+4. The user can select which artworks they want to include in an exhibition they are creating which persists for the duration of their session.

 ## Non functional requirement